„TUC-PostDoc PRAXIS online“ - PostDocs from various universities share their experiences of changing into careers outside academia

 "TUC-PostDoc PRAXIS online" meets "Let's talk career" (Leuphana Graduate School, University of Lüneburg)

-Date: Wednesday, 21.01.2026 | 16.00 - 17.30 | Registration page (link follows)
+Date: Wednesday, 21.01.2026 | 16.00 - 17.30 | Registration page (Registration deadline 18.01.2026)

-Entering the cultural sector with a PhD Degree
+Into the cultural sector with a doctorate

 "TUC-PostDoc PRAXIS online" meets "Spill the tea!"
 (Center for Emerging Researchers, University of Münster)